How to Show, Hide, or Restore Windows 10 Desktop Icons

 Step 3.
 Select ‘Use Desktop mode’ under ‘When I Sign In’ drop-down list.

 You should be able to see your desktop icons now.
-Try turning On and Off ‘Tablet Mode’ a few times If that doesn’t work.
+Try turning on and off ‘Tablet Mode’ a few times.
+If that doesn’t work.
 Still No Go?
-Try below steps!
+Try the steps below!

 Disable Any Secondary Monitor